 Once we have received your claim, we will write to you to explain next steps.

 If you are dissatisfied with any element of our or our partners’ service please contact us at email@example.com or call +44 (0)20 3923 3120.

 Our office is currently closed so please don’t send any documents to our office address.

-How do I stay updated about the FCA test case?
+How do I find out further information about the final decision in the he FCA test case?